Thomas Jay Park in Tucson in Pima County, Arizona — The American Mountains (Southwest)

 Topics.
 This historical marker is listed in this topic list: Air & Space.
 A significant historical year for this entry is 1972.

 Location.
 32° 8.464′ N, 110° 51.963′ W. Marker is in Tucson, Arizona, in Pima County.
 It is in Thomas Jay Park.
-Marker can be reached from East Valencia Road, 0.3 miles west of South Wilmot Road.
+It can be reached from East Valencia Road 0.3 miles west of South Wilmot Road.
 The marker is located in the northeastern section of the Pima Air & Space Museum.
 Touch for map.
 Marker is at or near this postal address: 6000 East Valencia Road, Tucson AZ 85756, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Sikorsky MH-53M Pave Low IV (a few steps from this marker); Boeing Vertol CH-46E Sea Knight (within shouting distance of this marker); Sikorsky CH-54A Tarhe (Skycrane) (within shouting distance of this marker); Bell HTL-7 Sioux (within shouting distance of this marker); Sikorsky M-5G Dragonfly (within shouting distance of this marker); Piasecki H-21C Workhorse (within shouting distance of this marker); Sikorsky HH-3F Pelican (within shouting distance of this marker); Sikorsky HH-52A Seaguard (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: Sikorsky MH-53M Pave Low IV (a few steps from this marker); Boeing Vertol CH-46E Sea Knight (within shouting distance of this marker); Sikorsky CH-54A Tarhe (Skycrane) (within shouting distance of this marker); Bell HTL-7 Sioux (within shouting distance of this marker); Sikorsky M-5G Dragonfly (within shouting distance of this marker); Piasecki H-21C Workhorse (within shouting distance of this marker); Sikorsky HH-3F Pelican (within shouting distance of this marker); Sikorsky HH-52A Seaguard (within shouting distance of this marker).
 Touch for a list and map of all markers in Tucson.

 More about this marker.
 The marker is located on the outside section of the Pima Air & Space Museum.
 There is an entry fee required to visit both the inside and outside sections of the museum.